underscoreio/essential-slick/src/pages/3-modifying.md

 update "message" set "content" = CONCAT("content", '!')
 ~~~

 This is not currently supported by `update` in Slick, but there are ways to achieve the same result.
-One such way is to use plain SQL queries, which we cover in [Chapter 6](#PlainSQL).
+One such way is to use Plain SQL queries, which we cover in [Chapter 6](#PlainSQL).
 Another is to perform a *client side update* by defining a Scala function to capture the change to each row:

 ~~~ scala
 def exclaim(msg: Message): Message =